May 2019 Special offers

 May 2017 Special Offers

 /OFFERS NOW EXPIRED/

 As it’s April Fools today I’ll share another “ingenious idea” implemented few decades ago by the kitchen installers in one of the flats I recently inspected: “when you run out of green and yellow earth sleeving - don’t worry - simply grab any off cut cable from the floor and use the outer sleeving instead.
 Or penne pasta.
 Or whatever you find in the cupboard really.”

-Only few weeks after I posted about upgrades of consumer units - my latest assignment involved me in an inspection of a two bedroom flat in Walthamstow.
+Found during inspection of a two bedroom flat in Walthamstow.
 Resourceful tenant done really odd things to the installation for months (including use of light pendant as means of powering electric heater via some sort of Edison screw to three prong plug converter found in local corner store), then used random wire gauges to prevent fuses from tripping:

 The old consumer unit was upgraded to the new British General Amd 3 metal unit with RCBOs, all overheated wiring replaced, all the lighting circuits updated to energy saving LEDs and the entire installation tested top to bottom.

 The things I find at work - March 2017